rjorton/ICTV-ReportChapters/README.md

 ### Related, unclassified viruses ###

-There is a simple script **ICTV_TableLinks** to create GenBank links within the 'Related, unclassified viruses' table.
+There is a simple **Java** script **ICTV_TableLinks** to create GenBank links within the 'Related, unclassified viruses' table.
 Again, this utilises the **Source code** of a page.
 Copy and paste the source code of **ONLY** the **table** in question into a local file (including the table html tags).
 If the table is in the standard format (1 header row, 3 columns, 2nd column accession number) then the script can just be run on the file only:

 ```
 java -jar ICTV_TableLinks.jar source_code.txt